withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 ### Gatsby Imports to Astro

-Astro requires file imports to reference relative file paths exactly.
+If necessary, update any file imports to reference relative file paths exactly.
 This can be done using [import aliases](/en/guides/typescript/#import-aliases), or by writing out a relative path in full (e.g. `../../layouts/Layout.astro`).
 Note that `.astro` and several other file types must be imported with their full file extension.

 ### Gatsby Children Props to Astro